ShuoYangRobotics/shuoyangrobotics.github.io/_pages/about.md

 About Me
 --------

-I am a senior humanoid control engineer at Tesla, working on [Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc) robot.
+I am the co-founder and CTO of Mondo Technology, a consumer robot company founded in 2025.
+I was a staff humanoid AI/robotics engineer at Tesla, working on [Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc) robot.
 Before moving to the Bay Area, I am a PhD student at Carnegie Mellon University (CMU).
 I worked in the [Robot Exploration Lab](https://roboticexplorationlab.org/) and the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) in the [Robotics Institude](https://www.ri.cmu.edu/).
 My research advisors are Professor [Zachary Manchester](https://www.ri.cmu.edu/ri-faculty/zachary-manchester/) and Professor [Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/).
 Currently, I am working on state estimation for legged robots and complex robotics systems.

 I obtained my B.Eng in Computer Engineering and M.Phil in Electronic and Computer Engineering from [Hong Kong University of Science & Technology (HKUST)](https://www.ust.hk/) in 2012 and 2015.
 During my undergraduate study I was the team leader of HKUST Robotics team for three years.
 This team represented Hong Kong to compete in [ABU Robocon](https://en.wikipedia.org/wiki/ABU_Robocon).
 During my graduate study I was the team leader of HKUST IARC team in 2014.
 The team performed very well in [IARC competition](http://www.aerialroboticscompetition.org/), an aerial vehicle competition that has more than 20 years history.
 Some of my master research work contributed to the flight control algorithm on DJI product autopilot [A3](https://www.dji.com/a3).